Kim Janey: Other matters

 In May, Janey signed an ordinance into law which would move the nonpartisan primary for the 2021 Boston mayoral election, in which she was a declared candidate, from its originally-scheduled date of September 21, to the date of September 14.

 In June, Janey announced that the total amount an individual first-time homebuyer could receive in assistance from the city would expand significantly to $40,000.
 She also signed an executive order awarding city contractors state prevailing wages.

 In June, two female Latina American Boston School Committee members resigned over a scandal involving racially-charged text messages that they had sent about White West Roxbury residents.
 Stating that their resignations left a "void in Latina leadership" on the Boston School Committee, Janey pledged that she would appoint Latina replacements, a promise she fulfilled the following month.

 In June, Janey signed an ordinance that would allow for there to be a binding referendum on the ballot in the November 2021 municipal general election as to whether the city charter provision relating to the municipal budget should be amended.
 Among the changes proposed in the amendment was giving the City Council the powers to line-item veto some of the items in a budget put forth by the mayor, amend a mayor's proposed budget both in whole and in part, and override a mayoral veto of a budget by a two-third's vote.
 These changes provide the City Council with more powering the creation of a budget.
 Another change in the amendment was creating an Office of Participatory Budgeting, giving the city's residents more power in the creation of city budgets.
 Weeks later, State Attorney General Maura Healey cleared the referendum for inclusion on the ballot.
 The referendum saw the amendment approved by voters, thereby amending the city charter.

 In September, Janey signed into law an ordinance creating a city commission on Black men and boys.
 The Boston City Council had previously approved the creation of such a commission in 2014, but it had been vetoed by Mayor Walsh.

 On October 6, Janey signed an executive order replacing the city's recognition of the second Monday in October as "Columbus Day" with a recognition of the day as "Indigenous Peoples' Day".

 On October 22, 2021, Janey sent a letter to the United States Census Bureau to announce the city's intention to challenge the 2020 United States census results for the city, alleging that the city's population had been undercounted.
+As mayor, Janey's successor Michelle Wu would subsequently pursue a litigation against the United States Census Bureau on these grounds.